South West Yorkshire NHS speeds up access to patient information

 By bringing this vital information into a single view, staff do not have to spend precious time unnecessarily trying to find information or discussing patient cases with colleagues from different service departments.

 The deployment supports a key element of the NHS’s Long Term Plan which placed a renewed emphasis on the adoption of technology to support ‘clinician-centric digital user journeys across all health settings’.

 The trust’s clinical portal, called PORTIA, supports the NHS’ 10-year plan by reducing clinical risks associated with disparate information on different systems, and removes the duplication of data entry into specific clinical systems.

-PORTIA is powered by ReStart’s Viper360® Presentation Layer which plugs the interoperability gap between Trust Integration Engines (TIEs) and enterprise-wide integration solutions such as electronic patient records, building towards a full shared care record.
+PORTIA is powered by ReStart’s Viper360® interoperable clinical record which plugs the interoperability gap between Trust Integration Engines (TIEs) and enterprise-wide integration solutions such as electronic patient records, building towards a full shared care record.

 SWYPFT’s roll-out began 12 months ago in the Improving Access to Psychological Therapies (IAPT) departments who were quick to realise the potential by extending access to their dataset to other services across the trust.

 Nichola Hartshorne, Kirklees and Calderdale Improving Access to Psychological Therapies Clinical Manager, said: “We wanted to give our Single Point of Access teams and other local care providers a full picture of a patient’s interaction with the trust at the point of referral, to make sure they had visibility of patient demographics, previous appointments, contacts and progress notes.